Andrea Reed – Program Leader

 Graduate Certificate Leadership and Management; Graduate Diploma in Management; Bachelor of Health Science in Nursing

 Jill has over 30 years experience in the health sector.
 During her career Jill held senior executive positions including extensive experience as a Director of Nursing in rural/regional settings.
 Jill brings expertise in organisational change management, risk management, updating and implementing clinical processes for a digital environment, quality management for excellence and innovative problem solving.

 Since undertaking the role as a qualified assessor Jill has gained comprehensive experience in assessing health and community organisations against the National Safety and Quality in HealthCare Services Standard and ISO:9001:2015.
+Jill has also successfully completed the NDIS Commissions training for assessors providing Verification and Certification to the NDIS Practice Standards.
 Jill has a passion to usitilise her experience and expertise to facilitate organisations to achieve quality excellence.